 6. Find your form

-The Garmin Forerunner 620 uses accelerometer sensors in the HRM-Run chest strap to track scary sounding stats like your 'vertical oscillation'.
+The latest Garmin Forerunner watches are now compatible with the Running Dynamics Pod that can add additional metrics like your 'vertical oscillation'.
 Translation: it'll tell you how much 'bounce' there is in your running motion.
-Typical oscillation is between 6-13 cm while elite athletes have less bounce.
+Typical oscillation is between 6-13 cm, while elite athletes have less bounce.

 7. Fake a fartlek

-The best watch for this is the Polar V800 that lets you create your own bespoke interval session in seconds using the Polar Flow website.
+One of the best options for this is the Polar V800, which lets you create your own bespoke interval session in seconds using the Polar Flow website.